glennji/glennjicom-academic/content/cv/experience.md

   location = "Sydney"
   date_start = "2016-02-01"
   description = """
-_Delivering faster, easier, scalable and secure software solutions for start-ups, disruptors and technology companies, whilst helping make our engineering practice the best in the world._
+_Delivering faster, easier, scalable and secure software solutions for start-ups, disruptors and technology companies, whilst helping make our engineering practice the best in the world.
+I&Co is a technology venturing company, forging partnerships with our clients to deliver cutting-edge solutions._

 Engineering is in my DNA, with a long history of software development, cloud-focused devops and agile practices, and I bring experience and near-limitless enthusiasm to the difficult problems facing organisations and entrepreneurs today.

+I have completed short and long-term engagements, with clients including the **ASX**, **Atlassian**, **CompareAsia** and **Westpac Databank**.
   """

 [[experience]]